-After adoption of the proposed rule, a permit-by-rule will be required for dairy operations that propose to store dairy waste and irrigate to land application areas.
+Following adoption, AFO and CAFO dairy operations will have authorization to store dairy waste and irrigate to land application areas.
 Dairy CAFOs must update the site-specific NMP to determine the application rates of nutrients from all sources; revise the site-specific odor control plan; and implement best management practices for the RCS(s) and land application areas to prevent water quality impairment.
-Additional laboratory analysis fees will be required for the wastewater that includes dairy waste, and soil testing of the land application areas that will or have received the dairy waste.
+Additional laboratory analysis fees may be required for wastewater that includes dairy waste, and soil testing of the land application areas that will or have received the dairy waste.

-The non AFO/CAFO agricultural operations that are not currently regulated by the TCEQ would have to comply with the new regulations in Subchapter Q if they propose to land apply dairy waste, and be responsible for any violations.
+Non-AFO/CAFO agricultural operations that are not currently regulated by TCEQ would have to comply with the new regulations in Subchapter Q if they propose to land apply dairy waste, and are responsible for any violations.